 Social Grounds is rated Port Macquarie’s top café on Beanhunter.
 It’s in an unlikely location on the main drag into town, and if the walk looks too much, a taxi would only be a few dollars.
 Those who make the effort will be richly rewarded.
 The coffee is bang on and the guys will make you feel more than welcome in what is obviously a firm favourite with locals.

-Today there are seven or eight vineyards in and around the region, which is known for the Chambourcin grape, along with Chardonnay and Semillon.
-Local tour operator Frankie’s Travel offers a range of tours, which can feature lunch and a wine tasting at Cassegrain and visits to gourmet food producers, including local institution Ricardoes Tomatoes & Strawberries.
+Today there are seven or eight vineyards in and around the region, which is known for the chambourcin grape, along with chardonnay and semillon varietals.
+Frankie’s Tours offers a range of bespoke tour itineraries, which can feature lunch and a wine tasting at Cassegrain and visits to gourmet food producers, including local institution Ricardoes Tomatoes & Strawberries.
 Enjoy a lesson in the hothouse on the art of growing the perfect tomato.

-Port Central is Port Macquarie’s main shopping hub.
+Port Central is the city’s main shopping hub.

 The centre houses 51 retailers, and offers air-conditioned respite from the summer humidity.

 The aforementioned Glasshouse wouldn’t be a true cultural hub without a design shop to browse on the way out.
 Think an abridged version of the NGV design store in Melbourne or MOMA’s design store in New York.
 Contemporary ceramics, groovy lamps and cute paper goods are all on offer.

 For locally designed ladies’ casual and beachwear, jewellery and coastal-inspired accessories, head for Sublime & Blossom underneath The Observatory hotel on Town Beach.
 Enjoy the sensory enhancement delivered by fragrant scented candles and bath soaks.

 Community Projects Worldwide in Horton Street offers an exotic array of mostly handmade products.
 They’re sourced from communities in developing countries to promote self-empowerment and local job creation.